aplus-framework/cache/guide/index.rst

 MemcachedCache
 ##############

-The Memcached handler already comes with the configs set to connect to Memcache on localhost.
+The Memcached handler already comes with the configs set to connect to Memcached on localhost.

 If you want to set different configs, do as follows: